Ramarao9134/goldlink-app/OWNER_CREDENTIALS.md

 ## How to Login as Owner

+### For Local Development:
 1. Go to the login page: `http://localhost:3000/auth/login`
 2. Click the "Owner Login" button at the bottom of the form
 3. The email field will auto-fill with `owner@goldlink.com`
 4. Enter the default password: `Owner@GoldLink2024`
 5. Click "Sign In"

+### For Production/Deployment:
+1. Go to your deployed app: `https://your-app.onrender.com/auth/login`
+2. Click the "Owner Login" button at the bottom of the form
+3. The email field will auto-fill with `owner@goldlink.com`
+4. Enter the default password: `Owner@GoldLink2024`
+5. Click "Sign In"

+**Note:** If owner login fails, the owner account may not exist in the production database.
+You can initialize it by calling:
+- `GET https://your-app.onrender.com/api/owner/init` - Check if owner exists
+- `POST https://your-app.onrender.com/api/owner/init` - Create owner account

 ## Owner Profile Settings